Register to enable "Calculate" button for pipe flow calculator.

 Coefficients Common Questions References

-Our calculation is based on the steady state incompressible energy equation utilizing
+Our pipe flow calculator is based on the steady state incompressible energy equation utilizing

 Darcy-Weisbach friction losses as well as minor losses.
-The calculation can compute
+The pipe flow calculation can compute

 flow rate, velocity, pipe diameter, elevation difference, pressure difference, pipe length,